symfony/symfony-docs/cookbook/logging/monolog.rst

     Beware that log file sizes can grow very rapidly, leading to disk space exhaustion.
     This is specially true in the ``dev`` environment, where a simple request can generate hundreds of log lines.
-Consider using tools like the ``logrotate`` Linux command to contain log files before they become a problem.
+Consider using tools like the ``logrotate`` Linux command to rotate log files before they become a problem.

 A processor is simply a callable receiving the record as its first argument.
 Processors are configured using the ``monolog.processor`` DIC tag.
 See the